-a. all cleared vegetation, declared weeds, stumps, rubbish, car bodies, scrap metal and the like are removed and disposed of in a Council land fill facility; or b. all native vegetation with a diameter below 400mm is to be chipped and stored on-site.
-Note - No burning of cleared vegetation is permitted.
-Note - The chipped vegetation must be stored in an approved location.
-RAD34 All development works are carried out within the following times: a.
-Monday to Saturday (other than public holidays) between 6:30am and 6:30pm on the same day; b. no work is to be carried out on Sundays or public holidays.
+- all cleared vegetation, declared weeds, stumps, rubbish, car bodies, scrap metal and the like are removed and disposed of in a Council land fill facility; or - all native vegetation with a diameter below 400mm is to be chipped and stored on-site.

+- Monday to Saturday (other than public holidays) between 6:30am and 6:30pm on the same day; a. - b. no work is to be carried out on Sundays or public holidays.

-Earthwor Earthworks RAD35 The total of all cut and fill on-site does not exceed 900mm in height.
-Figure - Cut and Fill Lot Boundaries Note - This is site earthworks not building work.
-RAD36 Cut and fill batters, (other than batters to dams and water impoundments), have a finished slope no steeper than the following: a. any cut batter is no steeper than 1V in 4H; b. any fill batter, (other than a compacted fill batter), is no steeper than 1V in 4H; c. any compacted fill batter is no steeper than 1V in 4H.
-RAD37 All cut and fill batters are provided with appropriate scour, erosion protection and run-off control measures including catch drains at the top of batters and lined batter drains as necessary.
-RAD38 Stabilisation measures are provided, as necessary, to ensure long-term stability and low maintenance of steep slopes and batters.
+The total of all cut and fill on-site does not exceed 900mm in height.

+Figure - Cut and Fill

+Note - This is site earthworks not building work.

+Cut and fill batters, (other than batters to dams and water impoundments), have a finished slope no steeper than the following:

+- a. any cut batter is no steeper than 1V in 4H; - any fill batter, (other than a compacted fill batter), is no steeper than 1V in 4H; b. - any compacted fill batter is no steeper than 1V in 4H.

+All cut and fill batters are provided with appropriate scour, erosion protection and run-off control measures including catch drains at the top of batters and lined batter drains as necessary.

+Stabilisation measures are provided, as necessary, to ensure long-term stability and low maintenance of steep slopes and batters.

 Note - Inspection and certification of steep slopes and batters may be required by a suitably qualified and experienced RPEQ.

-RAD39 All fill and excavation is contained on-site and is free draining.
-RAD40 Earthworks undertaken on the development site are shaped in a manner which does not:
+All fill and excavation is contained on-site and is free draining.

+Earthworks undertaken on the development site are shaped in a manner which does not:

-a. b. c. the oredin reent stormwater surface flow which, prior to commencement of the earthworks, passed onto development site, from entering the land; or rect stormwater surface flow away from existing flow paths; or rt stormwater surface flow onto adjacent land (other than a road) in a manner which: concentrates the flow; or increases the flow rates of stormwater over the affected section of the adjacent land above the situation which existed prior to the diversion; or causes actionable nuisance to any person, property or premises.
-RAD41 All f ill plac ced on-site is: a. limit ed to that necessary for the approved use; b. n and uncontaminated (i.e. no building waste, concrete, green waste, actual acid sulfate soils, ential acid sulfate soils or contaminated material etc.).
-RAD42 The site is prepared and the fill placed on-site in accordance with Australian Standard AS3798. fill is to be inspected and tested in accordance with Planning scheme policy - Operational works inspection, ce and bonding procedures RAD43 No f entit - or excavation is undertaken in an easement issued in favour of Council or a public sector Not e - Pub lic sector entity is defined in Schedule 2 of the Act.
-RAD44 Fillir ng or e excavation that would result in any of the following is not carried out on site: a. a ree duction in cover over any Council or public sector entity infrastructure to less than 600mm; b. sect ncrease in finished surface grade over, or within 1.5m on each side of, the Council or public or entity infrastructure above that which existed prior to the filling or excavation works being ertaken; C. rent reasonable access to Council or public sector entity maintained infrastructure or any nage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.
-Not e - Pub lic sector entity is defined in Schedule 2 of the Act.
-Not e - All t puilding work covered by QDC MP1.4 is excluded from this provision.
+- a. prevent stormwater surface flow which, prior to commencement of the earthworks, passed onto the development site, from entering the land; or - b. redirect stormwater surface flow away from existing flow paths; or - divert stormwater surface flow onto adjacent land (other than a road) in a manner which: C. - i concentrates the flow; or - ii. increases the flow rates of stormwater over the affected section of the adjacent land above the situation which existed prior to the diversion; or - causes actionable nuisance to any person, property or premises.

+- limited to that necessary for the approved use; a. - clean and uncontaminated (i.e. no building waste, concrete, green waste, actual acid sulfate soils, b. potential acid sulfate soils or contaminated material etc.).

+The site is prepared and the fill placed on-site in accordance with Australian Standard AS3798.

+Note - The fill is to be inspected and tested in accordance with Planning scheme policy - Operational works inspection, maintenance and bonding procedures

+No filling or excavation is undertaken in an easement issued in favour of Council or a public sector entity.

+Filling or excavation that would result in any of the following is not carried out on site:

+- a reduction in cover over any Council or public sector entity infrastructure to less than 600mm; a. - an increase in finished surface grade over, or within 1.5m on each side of, the Council or public sector entity infrastructure above that which existed prior to the filling or excavation works being undertaken; - prevent reasonable access to Council or public sector entity maintained infrastructure or any drainage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.

+Note - All building work covered by QDC MP1.4 is excluded from this provision.

-- a. the development is for, or incorporates: - i. reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or
+- the development is for, or incorporates: - reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or